eshimab/vuebook/docs/manual-cytopeia/manual-cytopeia-01-intro.md

 ### 1.2 About the *inFlux&reg; Cell Sorter Operator Manual v2.1*

--   Resource for inFlux operators
+-   A resource for inFlux operators
 -   Intended to be an introduction to the inFlux platform and the basic operations
--   A reference giude for experienced users
+-   A reference guide for experienced users
 -   The manual contains:
-    -   Basic description of influx
+    -   Basic description of inFlux
     -   Critical safety information
     -   Operating procedures
     -   Maintenance information
-    -   ~~Spigot Interfance~~ No longer relevant
+    -   ~~Spigot Interface~~ No longer relevant

 ### 1.3 Using this manual

--   User’s should read through the guide before first using the instrument.
+-   Users should read through the guide before first using the instrument.
 -   Be aware of the text style conventions

 ### 1.4 Chapter Descriptions